Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Exploiting ciphertext malleability: existing work and generalisation

-As in Frodo-640, we cannot perform a successful attack in only one $\mathcal{O}_{SCA}$ query per \Deco as no column contains an eight-classes distinguisher.
+As in Frodo-640, we cannot perform a successful attack in only one $\mathcal{O}_{SCA}$ query per \Deco as no column in Table \ref{tab:frodo_bf_3} contains an eight-classes distinguisher.
 However, contrary to the attack on Frodo-640 where any couple of distinct biases is enough to recover the message bit values, it is not the case for Frodo-976.
-Indeed, we cannot distinguish between $000$ and $100$ in both the $+\frac{q}{8}$ and the $+\frac{q}{4}$ cases as the observed Hamming Weight impact is $+1$ in both cases.
-Nonetheless, querying $\mathcal{O}_{SCA}$ for $+\frac{q}{4}$ and $+\frac{3q}{8}$ allows to built an eight-classes distinguisher and consequently recover every bit of the message with only 2 oracle queries per 3 bits of message.